|

 experienced by those who gathered there.

-The extensive records of business
+MEETINGS FOR BUSINESS The extensive records of business

 conducted by Lurgan Meeting in these years provide a picture of the pastoral